rautanen-io/netbox-ninja-plugin/EXAMPLES.md

 This document provides practical examples of using the Netbox Ninja Plugin.

-## Basic Example: Region and Sites Visualization
+## Sites in a Region Visualization

-Assume we have the following sites in region `Region1` in Netbox:
+Assume we have the following sites in Netbox:

 ![Sites](images/sites.png)